What is Zero-Day Malware? Understanding the Ultimate Digital Threat

 5. Vendors scramble to develop and release patches while attacks continue

 This window between discovery and patching—known as the “zero-day vulnerability window”—represents a period of significant risk.
-According to the Ponemon Institute, organizations that fell victim to zero-day attacks in 2023 experienced an average of 97 days of vulnerability before patches became available.
+Organizations that fall victim to zero-day attacks often experience extended periods of vulnerability before patches become available.

 Exploitation Techniques: Breaking Through Unknown Gaps